Bre77/DEV1160B/README.md

 ### updatelibs.py
 This script uses the pip.txt file inside an app's lib/ directory to handle python dependencies updates in bulk.

+## config_explorer.conf
+All the hooks are defined in /etc/apps/DEV1160B/local/config_explorer.conf, which you can either copy into your Config Explorer settings, or install as a seperate app.

+## .gitignore
+The example .gitignore file can be found at etc/apps/DEV1160B/.gitignore, and should be in the same directory as your .git repo.